DanielTheFletch/color50/docs/source/intro.rst

 Many programming courses focus on building fundamentals by creating projects at the command line.
 As such, I have spent a lot of time working in terminal environments, engaging in all sorts of academic projects and learning pursuits.
-Every time I use a new language at the terminal, though, I always wonder why printing text in color is almost never covered.
+Every time I used a new language at the terminal, though, I always wondered why printing text in color is almost never covered in the learning process.

 It seems simple in theory, right?
 Many modern shells display all sorts of key features *with colorful text already*, so I knew it was possible---I just didn't